rrirrirr/training-json/docs/plan-mode-architecture.md

 - **Navigation**: Managing selections for weeks and months/blocks

 Key actions in the Plan Store:
+- `loadPlanAndSetMode`: Loads a plan and sets the appropriate mode
+- `startNewPlanEdit`: Starts editing a new plan
-- `setActivePlan`: Sets the currently active plan and updates metadata
+- `_setActivePlanInternal`: Sets the currently active plan and updates metadata
-- `createPlan`: Creates a new plan in Supabase
-- `updatePlan`: Updates an existing plan in Supabase
-- `savePlan`: Saves a plan (helper that uses createPlan)
+- `removeLocalPlan`: Removes a plan from local storage only
-- `savePlanFromExternal`: Saves a plan from view mode to user's storage
+- `saveDraftOrViewedPlan`: Saves the current draft plan
 - `selectWeek`, `selectMonth`, `setViewMode`: Navigation actions

-### 2. Plan Mode Context (React Context)
+### 2. Mode Management in the Store

-The Plan Mode Context handles editing and viewing states, separate from the main store:
+The store handles the following modes:

+- **Normal Mode**: Default mode using the active plan from the store
 - **Edit Mode**: For making changes to a plan before saving
 - **View Mode**: For viewing external/shared plans before saving to user's plans
-- **Normal Mode**: Default mode using the active plan from the store

 Key state and actions:
 - `mode`: Current mode ("normal", "edit", or "view")
 - `draftPlan`: The plan data being edited or viewed
 - `originalPlanId`: Reference to the original plan ID (if applicable)
-- `enterEditMode`: Transitions to edit mode with a draft plan
-- `enterViewMode`: Transitions to view mode with an external plan
+- `hasUnsavedChanges`: Tracks whether there are unsaved changes
+- `_setModeState`: Internal helper to update mode-related state
-- `saveDraftPlan`: Saves the edited plan to Supabase
+- `updateDraftPlan`: Updates the draft plan with new data
-- `saveViewedPlanToMyPlans`: Saves a viewed plan to user's plans
 - `exitMode`: Returns to normal mode
+- `discardDraftPlan`: Discards changes and exits mode

 ## Data Flow

 ### Normal Mode

-1. Plan is loaded from Supabase via Plan Store
+1. Plan is loaded from Supabase via `fetchPlanById`
-2. `activePlan` in the store is set
+2. `_setActivePlanInternal` is called with the plan data
-3. UI components read directly from the store
+3. UI components read from `activePlan` in the store

 ### Edit Mode Flow

-1. JSON is imported via upload modal
+1. JSON is imported or a plan is selected for editing
-2. `enterEditMode` is called with the parsed plan data
+2. `loadPlanAndSetMode` is called with the plan ID and `editIntent = true`
 3. UI components check `mode` and use `draftPlan` instead of `activePlan`
-4. On save, `saveDraftPlan` creates a new plan in Supabase
+4. On save, `saveDraftOrViewedPlan` saves the plan to Supabase
-5. After saving, exit edit mode and redirect to the saved plan
+5. After saving, mode is reset to normal and redirects to the saved plan

 ### View Mode Flow

-1. When opening a plan page, `ViewModeDetector` checks if plan exists in user's list
+1. When opening a plan page, the app checks if the plan exists in user's list
-2. If plan doesn't exist, `enterViewMode` is called
+2. If plan doesn't exist, `loadPlanAndSetMode` is called with `editIntent = false`
 3. UI components check `mode` and use `draftPlan` instead of `activePlan`
 4. "Save to My Plans" creates a copy in user's storage

+## Session-based Caching

+For performance optimization, full plan data is cached in browser memory during a session:

+1. When a plan is fetched from the database, it's stored in the session cache
+2. Subsequent requests for the same plan use the cached version
+3. The cache expires after 30 minutes or when the browser session ends
+4. This provides fast access without localStorage size limitations

 ## UI Components Integration

 The following components are plan-mode-aware:

 1. **PlanViewer**:
-   - Uses `planToDisplay = mode !== "normal" ? draftPlan : activePlan`
+   - Uses `const planToDisplay = mode !== "normal" ? draftPlan : activePlan`
    - Automatically selects a week/month when entering edit/view mode

 2. **AppSidebar**: